 Yes, I was a teenager when I got pregnant.
 But what about her father?
 “Around two-thirds of the male partners of teenage females are older than age 20.”
-My baby’s father was 24–that’s a seven year difference.
+My baby’s father was 24 (that’s a seven year difference).
 My pregnancy wasn’t just a result of two dumb kids.
 It was the result of a relationship between a man and a young girl.
 I take full responsibility for my actions, I chose to enter the relationship, but I was still so young, and in some ways I feel taken advantage of.

 I had my baby in the middle of my first semester of college.
 I stayed in school, and am now getting close to my degree.
 I chose adoption, but even if I had parented, I could finish college.
 There would have been enough government resources to help me do that.
-Having a baby does not have to halt your life.
+Having a baby does not have to put a halt to your life.
 I am continuing my education to make her proud.

-3. I’m not stupid or irresponsible
+3. I’m Not Stupid or Irresponsible

 Lots of teenagers have sex, and many of them have sex without birth control.
 Most of those kids don’t happen to get pregnant, but some of them do.
 Obviously, I should have been smarter.
 I should have insisted on using birth control, even if the man I was with was against it.
 But one irresponsible decision does not make me an entirely irresponsible individual.
 Other teens I know did use protection and still ended up pregnant.
-Contraception is not infallible, and that failing does not make them irresponsible.
+Contraception is not infallible, and failed contraception does not make them irresponsible.

 I deal with the stereotype that girls who get knocked up must sleep around.
 This simply isn’t true.
 I had only been with this one guy, and I thought I was in love with him.
 I thought he was going to marry me, and we would live happily ever after.
 My child was not a result of a one night stand.
 She was a result of what I thought was a meaningful relationship.